-If you have a motor vehicle accident injury claim, the general rule is that you must either settle the claim or start a court action, within two years from the date of loss.
+If you have a personal injury or ICBC claim, the general rule is that you must either settle the claim or start a court action, within two years from the date of loss.

 Otherwise, your claim will be barred.
 Note that this two year limitation period does not start until you turn 19.